Got an idea? I’m open for work. Read on to see how we can work together.

 Get a flavour of my consulting by seeing my long-standing clients below.

-• I am the association’s on-going EDI consultant (equality, diversity & inclusion).
+Since 2024 I have been the association’s on-going EDI consultant (equality, diversity & inclusion).

 For 15 years I’ve taught across both fine art and medical institutions.